northeastern-rc/rc-public-documentation/docs/source/first_steps/connect_mac.rst

+.. _connect_mac:

 ***********************************
 Connecting to Discovery with a Mac
 ***********************************
 You connect to Discovery using a `secure shell <https://www.ssh.com/ssh/protocol/>`_ program to initiate an SSH session to sign in to Discovery.
 If you usually launch software from the command line that uses a graphical user interface (GUI), see :ref:`using_x11` for tips and troubleshooting information.

 ..
 2FA Authentication with DUO
 .. ============================